School dismissal is at 1:15 PM every Wednesday. Regular school dismissal is 2:40 PM

 Science & Social Studies: Science themes for grade 3 consist of Invisible Forces, Stormy Skies, Power of Flowers, and Animals.
 Social studies themes for grade 3 consist of local communities, geography, Native American tribes indigenous to our region and study of local economy, government and citizenship.

-Homework 3rd grade homework consists of 20 minutes of reading and 10 minutes of math review nightly.
-Math review will come from the problem set in class each day.
+Homework 3rd grade homework consists of 20 minutes of nightly reading, 10 minutes of math facts practice and one page of Eureka Math each night.
+The Eureka Math is a review which comes from the problem set in class each day.
 It is crucial that 3rd graders learn their multiplication and division facts.
-We will use the Xtra math website in class and this site can be used at home also.
+We will use the Xtra math website in class and this site can be used at home also for your nightly math facts practice.